lukemelnik/forember/README.md

 </Link>
 ```

+11. TIME THINGS (Date-fns library for the win):

+- if you want to compare full days it's easiest to set the time to zero with startOfDay(Date)
+- you can't compare date objects (because you're comparing their reference location) so you need to convert them to strings first.
+- TIME ZONES: even if you set the time to zero, you still have to account for the difference in time zones.

 TODO:

 - fix the loading screen for the Learn section (right now it shows 'you're all done' while its waiting for db to load)